aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-A Somali National Army was attempted under the interim government; numerous factions and clans maintain independent militias, and the Somaliland and Puntland regional governments maintain their own security and police forces
+there are no national-level armed forces; numerous factions and clans maintain independent militias, and the Somaliland and Puntland regional governments maintain their own security and police forces (2007)

 Military expenditures - dollar figure: